oracle/opengrok/README.txt

   $ ant -Djacoco=true -Djacoco.home=/<path_to>/jacoco jacoco-code-coverage

-Now you should get output data in .
+Now you should get output data in jacoco.exec

-Look at coverage/coverage.txt, coverage/coverage.xml and
-coverage/coverage.html to see how complete your tests are.
+Look at jacoco/index.html to see how complete your tests are.

 9.4 Using Checkstyle
 --------------------